Most of us are familiar with the usual garden foes. Aphids are a common sight, and who hasn’t come across a fungal problem now and then?

 Weeds in the brassica family are particularly troublesome, as they can harbor the virus.
 It also helps to rotate crops every year or every few years, so plants that play host to these diseases aren’t a constant presence in the garden.

-The disease can also be spread by tools that you’ve used on infected plants, so be sure to clean your trowels, pruners, and anything else that you’ve worked with, using a 1:10 mixture of bleach to water between each plant.
+The disease can also be spread by tools that you’ve used on infected plants, so be sure to clean your trowels, pruners, and anything else that you’ve worked with, using a mixture of one part bleach to nine parts water between each plant.